-In addition, the Company provides certain benefits to all of its managing directors and executive officers.
-These benefits are enhanced disability and life insurance benefits, and a Non-qualified Deferred Compensation Plan (the "DCP").
+Generally, perquisites are not a significant component of compensation for Huron executives.
+The Company provides certain benefits to all of its managing directors and executive officers.
+These benefits are enhanced disability and life insurance benefits and a Nonqualified Deferred Compensation Plan (the "DCP").
 More information on the DCP is set forth on page 23.